Do You Still Need Your AB Trust?

 Several big developments in the law have made AB trusts—the most common kind of tax-avoidance trust—much less desirable or needed.

-Increased exemptions for federal estate tax.
-The amount that is exempt from federal estate tax has increased enormously.
-For deaths in 2024, each person can give away or leave $13.61 million without owing tax.
-This exemption amount rises each year to adjust for inflation.
-As a result, fewer than one-half of one percent of estates will owe federal estate tax.
+The amount that's exempt from federal estate tax has increased enormously over the years.
+For deaths in 2025, each person can give away or leave $13.99 million without owing tax.
+This exemption will increase to $15 million in 2026 and will rise each following year to adjust for inflation.
 So unless your family is one of the richest in the country, you don't need to worry about federal estate tax.

-Big tax breaks for married couples.
-Wealthy married couples can combine the federal estate tax exemption of each spouse, giving the couple a total exemption of $27.22 million for deaths in 2024.
+Wealthy married couples get a big tax break through "portability" of the estate tax exemption.
+Portability means that married couples can combine the federal estate tax exemption of each spouse, giving them a total exemption of $27.98 million for deaths in 2025 ($30 million in 2026).

-Repeal of state estate taxes.
 Several states have abolished their own estate taxes.
-Of the states that impose them, some exempt as much property as does the federal government, but some exempt less.
-State estate tax rates are generally much lower than the federal ones, and it may not be worth it to create an AB trust just to avoid state estate taxes.
+States that impose estate taxes generally have much lower estate tax exemptions than the federal government.
+State estate tax rates also are generally much lower than the federal ones, so it might not be worth it to create an AB trust just to avoid state estate taxes.

-Marriage equality rulings.
-Same-sex couples now get the same federal tax breaks as other married couples.
+Same-sex couples used to have fewer protections than other married couples, but they now get the same federal tax breaks as other married couples.
 After a 2013 Supreme Court ruling invalidating parts of the federal Defense of Marriage Act, the IRS announced that it would treat all legally married couples the same for tax purposes, whether or not a couple lives in a state that recognizes same-sex marriage.
 And in 2015, the Supreme Court made same-sex marriage legal across all states.

-Why Not to Leave an AB Trust in Place
+Why Not Leave an AB Trust in Place?

 A refresher, if it's been a while since you've thought about how these trusts work: When one spouse dies, the trust is split into two trusts, Trust A and Trust B. One is irrevocable; the surviving spouse can't change its terms.